 The vision I had for this shed was dark and moody garden cottage on the outside…and bright and airy on the inside.
 I immediately got to work in making this happen.

 First I taped off and painted all of the exterior window trim and drip edges.
 I used my favorite Rustoleum spray paint in black for this!
 Then I used some scrap pine fence boards to build some cute little window boxes.
 I screwed these into the siding and painted them in the same paint that the shed was painted in (Black Magic by PPG).
-I filled these with some UV rated faux greenery stems (products linked here) for a low maintenance planter box!
+Then, I filled these with some UV rated faux greenery stems (products linked here) for a low maintenance planter box!

 I built some steps for the residential door and then a ramp for the double doors so that I can roll my saws outside when I need to!
 Additionally, I installed outdoor lighting after my father-in-law helped me run electricity (more about that below).